DrDisc/Loloww2/drafts/lolo-war-article-outline.md

 ### I. Introduction: A Grandfather's Legacy (800-1000 words)
 **Purpose:** Establish personal connection and article scope

-- Opening: Personal reflection on Felino Surpicio's service
+- Opening: Personal reflection on Sulpicio P. Maglanoc's service
 - The yellow carabao insignia - a symbol of Filipino courage
 - Brief overview of Philippine Scouts and their role in WWII
 - Thesis: Filipino soldiers fought with exceptional courage despite colonial complexities